Robert C. Winn, Ph.D., P.E.

 - Component and instrumentation inspections and testing

 Our aviation engineering staff is well trained and experienced, from the scholastic perspective, as well as the practical one.
-Our backgrounds encompass such ranges of areas as maintenance, to engine certification, to design, to testing, to piloting, to the physics of flight, and the critical understanding of what can and can’t happen if the laws of physics are followed.
-Our staff is well published, even quoted by others in their cases, and we are often presenters, instructors and teachers to the many universities, industry organizations and groups, and technical committees and subcommittees involved with the development and review of proper procedures for the aviation industry.
+Our backgrounds encompass several areas such as maintenance, engine certification, design, testing, piloting, physics of flight, and the critical understanding of what can and can’t happen if the laws of physics are followed.
+Our staff is well published, even quoted by others in their cases, and we are often presenters, instructors, and teachers to the many universities, industry organizations and groups, and technical committees and subcommittees involved with the development and review of proper procedures for the aviation industry.

-In addition to analyzing hundreds of general aviation accidents, we have played a major role in the most high-profile aircraft accidents in the past twenty plus years, including:
+In addition to analyzing hundreds of general aviation accidents, we have played a major role in the most high-profile aircraft accidents in the past 25 plus years, including:

 - Comair 3272, the crash of an Embraer 120 near Detroit in icing conditions.
 ESI performed detailed ice accretion analyses and combined it with airplane performance, cockpit voice recorder, and flight data recorder analyses to show that the crash was caused by the failure of the crew to use their ice protection system and maintain sufficient airspeed.